Members and Registered Students must also meet Continuing Professional Development requirements.

-The CBV or Student about whom the complaint is made has the opportunity to respond to the complaint.
-Depending on the complexity of the matter, the CDC may appoint an investigator to conduct an investigation and report to it.
-If there is sufficient evidence that CBV Institute’s Code of Ethics, By-laws or Practice Standards were breached, and that such breach was not trivial, the CDC may make a charge against the Member or Student.
-Unless the Member or Student accepts the charge and agrees to the disciplinary action proposed by the CDC, the matter is referred to a Discipline Tribunal for a full hearing.
+The Institute, through a Conduct and Discipline Committee (“CDC”) comprised of three to nine individuals, both CBVs and laypersons, reviews complaints regarding the conduct of a Member or Registered Student.
+The CDC asks the complainant to provide material and information in support of the complaint.
+The Member or Registered Student about whom the complaint is made is given an opportunity to respond to the complaint.
+Depending on the complexity of the matter the CDC may appoint an investigator to conduct an investigation and report to it.
+If the there is sufficient evidence that the CBV Institute Code of Ethics, By-laws or Practice Standards were breached, and that such breach was not trivial, the CDC may make a charge against the Member or Registered Student.
+Unless the Member or Registered Student accepts the charge and agrees to the disciplinary action proposed by the CDC, the matter is referred to a Discipline Tribunal for a full hearing.

-The Institute’s complaints process is not a forum for resolving fee and/or financial disputes between Members and Students and their clients or other parties.
+The Institute’s complaints process is not a forum for resolving fee and/or financial disputes between Members and Registered Students and their clients or other parties.

-A “complaint” is a complaint about the conduct or alleged conduct of a Member or Student (“Respondent”) and must be in writing, signed by the Complainant, and must give the reasonable particulars of the grounds for the complaint.
-The complaint is made to the Institute’s President and CEO.
+A “complaint” is a complaint about the conduct or alleged conduct of a Member or Registered Student (“Respondent”) and must be in writing, and signed by the Complainant, and must give the reasonable particulars of the grounds for the complaint.

-Upon receiving the complaint, the President and CEO forwards the complaint and all supporting materials to the Chair of the CDC.
-The Chair of the CDC performs an initial review of the complaint to determine whether the complaint is within the scope of the Institute or is trivial/vexatious.
-A meeting of the CDC may also be convened to perform an initial review of the complaint.
-Following this initial review, if the complaint is within the scope of the Institute and is not trivial/vexatious, the Chair of the CDC will inform the Respondent of the complaint against them and send them a copy of the complaint.
-The complaint will then be further reviewed and investigated by the CDC.
+The Panel Chair performs an initial review of the complaint to determine whether the complaint is within the scope of the Institute or is trivial/vexatious.
+A meeting of the CDC Panel may also be convened to perform an initial review of the complaint.
+Following this initial review, if the complaint is within the scope of the Institute and is not trivial/vexatious, the Panel Chair will inform the Respondent of the complaint against them and send them a copy of the complaint.
+The complaint will then be further reviewed and investigated by the CDC Panel.

 If the complaint is not within the scope of the Institute or is trivial/vexatious, the Complainant will be advised in writing that no further action will be taken.